jackalope/jackalope-doctrine-dbal/UPGRADE.md

 1.5
 ---

-- The following change needs to be made to your database:
+- If you want to start using Percona in strict mode, or use the Percona cluster, add a primary key to the phpcr_type_childs:

   `ALTER TABLE phpcr_type_childs ADD COLUMN `id` INT(11) UNSIGNED PRIMARY KEY AUTO_INCREMENT FIRST;`